kvernon/rental-timeline-estimator/README.md

 Will be based on version 1 (this will also replace it when published)

-1. https://bitbucket.org/kellyvernon/realty-generator-core (a private repo by me).
+1. ~~https://bitbucket.org/kellyvernon/realty-generator-core (a private repo by me)~~ https://github.com/kvernon/realty-investor-timeline.
 2. version 1 live: http://cubedelement.com/realty/

-Note: this above is buggy.
+Note: this version 1 above is buggy.
 I was racing to get the pieces together.

 ## Inspiration